 Equity Assistance Centers (EAC)

 There are 10 Regional Equity Assistance Centers funded by the U.S. Department of Education under Title IV of the 1964 Civil Rights Act.
 They provide assistance to public schools in the areas of race, gender, and national origin to promote equal educational opportunities.
-The EAC charged with serving states in Nebraska’s region is:

 This organization provides practical advice and up-to-date education information for families of children and adults with disabilities and special healthcare needs.
 Other interested audiences would be physicians, allied health care professionals, and education professionals who are involved in the care and development of these families.
 The group offers a monthly publication; website; communications projects; online, interactive seminars and teleconferences; and books, DVDs, and CDs on disability related subjects. www.eparent.com